datawire/ambassador-docs/docs/emissary/2.0/howtos/consul.md

 [Consul](https://www.consul.io) is a widely used service mesh.
-$productName$ natively supports service discovery and unauthenticated communication to services in Consul; additionally the *Ambassador Consul Connector* enables $productName$ to encrypt and authenticate its communication via mTLS with services in Consul that make use of [Consul's *Connect* feature](https://www.consul.io/docs/connect).
+$productName$ natively supports service discovery and unauthenticated communication to services in Consul.
+Additionally, the *Ambassador Consul Connector* enables $productName$ to encrypt and authenticate its communication via mTLS with services in Consul that make use of [Consul's *Connect* feature](https://www.consul.io/docs/connect).